Assistance with Running Your Society

 Links to assist our Affiliate societies with the day to day operations of their organizations.

-- My Society - FGS Radio - My Society is a weekly Internet radio program presented by FGS discussing the issues that confront genealogy societies.
+- My Society - FGS Radio - Archive of the My Society weekly Internet radio program presented by FGS which discussed the issues that confront genealogy societies.

 Advertising & Promoting Your Society

 - CafePress.com - Design and sell merchandise such as T-shirts, mugs, stickers and more to raise money for your organization.